-- The parameters of the readout electronics, like shaping time, sampling rate, dynamic range and buffer depth have to be determined by considering the expected occupancies on each readout channel induced by the background of $\bar{p}p$ and $\bar{p}A$ annihilations. - Realistic simulations of the distorting effect of space charge caused by ions in the drift volume, combined with a non-homogeneous magnetic field of the solenoid need to be carried out and possible corrections to be applied need to be studied.
+- The exact pad geometry and size will be determined from simulations of the physics channels mentioned above by considering the Figures of Merit 1, 2, 4, 5, also taking into account the expected noise performance of the readout electronics. - The parameters of the readout electronics, like shaping time, sampling rate, dynamic range and buffer depth have to be determined by considering the expected occupancies on each readout channel induced by the background of $\bar{p}p$ and $\bar{p}A$ annihilations. - Realistic simulations of the distorting effect of space charge caused by ions in the drift volume, combined with a non-homogeneous magnetic field of the solenoid need to be carried out and possible corrections to be applied need to be studied.
 The relevant FoM here are 1 and 2. - Due to the maximum drift time of electrons of about $54 \,\mu s$ tracks from about 1000 events will be superimposed inside the TPC volume at any given instant in time.
 These tracks will have to be deconvoluted and matched to the information given by other detectors.
 The relevant FoM here is 7.